wyatt8740/idb/README.md

 Check that the variable REMOTEPORT is set to the port that the idevice is listening for SSH connections on it.
 Also make sure `usbmuxd` is running and has permissions to access your device (might require a udev rule or similar.)

+### Notes/Miscellania

+This script currently has several features that aren't advertised above in this readme, with the justification that they are sort of hard to use, or hacks that work well enough for me but which are sort of silly to expect others to pick up easily.
+I'll briefly list a few of them here.

+If you want to learn more about one of these features, read the shell script - and, if you have questions, contact me.
+You can either file an issue or send an email; both are fine.
+I'll probably respond more quickly to an issue than a plain email, though.

+* `idb.conf`: a file containing a colon-separated list of values.
+You can use this if you have multiple iDevices attached at once, to differentiate them when using SSH with `iproxy`.
+Each device must use iproxy listening on a separate port on the host, so this file lets you assign device UUID's to addresses.

+  * This could also be used to allow wireless device access - at least for SSH based functionality.
+The example idb.conf file in this repository tries to illustrate the syntax.
+But it's quite hacky.

+* Screenshots: this functionality requires mounting a developer disk image on the iDevice in question.
+Since different iOS versions have different developer disk images, there's no easy way I could think of to make a generic function for it in the script.
+So you can provide a path to an appropriate developer disk image in `idb.conf` for your given UUID.

+* debug: wrapper for `idevicedebug`
+I just haven't gotten around to documenting this properly yet.
+Check the comments in the script for more.

+I'd like to implement iFUSE-based file transfers, too - that way, idb could be used to push files into application directories just like iTunes can.
+This is currently not implemented.